dmje/Thirty8-simple-map-plugin/README.md

 ## Simple Map

-A really simple "put things on a map" plugin
+A really simple "put things on a map" plugin for WordPress

 To make it work, do this: